cjmayo/ntp/doc/source/discipline.rst

 constant exponent is five times the poll interval exponent.
 Thus, the default poll exponent of 6 corresponds to a poll interval of 64 s and a time constant of 2048 s.
-A change in the poll interval changes the time constant by a corresponding amount..
+A change in the poll interval changes the time constant by a corresponding amount.
 The Nyquist criterion requires the sample interval to be not more than half the time constant or 1024 s.
 The clock filter guarantees at least one sample in eight poll intervals, so the sample interval is not more than 512 s.
 This would be described